The MSW curriculum coursework and field education has two components:

 Multiculturalism is a process requiring of the practitioner both a deep awareness of their social and cultural identity, as well as the use of multiple lenses when working with diverse populations.
 With person-in-environment as an organizing perspective, multicultural clinical social work practice seeks to prevent, restore and enhance the biopsychosocial and spiritual functioning of individuals, families and groups.
 To this end, graduates of the MCCP concentration develop competence in using relationship-based, culturally informed and theoretically grounded interventions with persons facing challenges, disabilities or impairments, including emotional, behavioral and mental disorders.

-In the concentration curriculum, students will apply this advanced knowledge of theories and practice methods in the 500-hour concentration field practicum experience, which is completed concurrently with enrollment in two or three field seminar courses.
+In the concentration curriculum, students will apply this advanced knowledge of theories and practice methods in the 500-hour concentration field practicum experience, which is completed concurrently with enrollment in two field seminar courses.

 Portfolio or Summative Evaluation Project